Meliava/new-ugc-sniper/README.md

 - supports discord webhooks

 ## usage
--Fill  config.json (Webhook, Cookies, Ids)
+- Fill  config.json (Webhook, Cookies, Ids)
--If you want a autosearch enable a rooms on config.json ( if u enable a autosearch u dont need a put ids) -And open run.bat
+- If you want a autosearch enable a rooms on config.json ( if u enable a autosearch u dont need a put ids)
+- And open run.bat
 ## IF U HAVE PROBLEM WRITE ME CheGueveraa#0117